openshift-labs/learn-katacoda/servicemesh/1-introduction/2details.md

+# The following is outdated.
+The istio contorl plane is now a monolith. #TO UPDATE!

 An Istio service mesh is logically split into a data plane and a *control plane*.

 - The *data plane* is composed of a set of intelligent proxies (Envoy) deployed as sidecars.
 These proxies mediate and control all network communication between microservices along with Mixer, a general-purpose policy and telemetry hub.